 The older Slack logo was clean, colorful, and made sense.
 Since the hashtag was one of the major element of its User experience (we used hashtags to label several discussion channels in the industry).
 The logo, I agree wasn’t skewmorphic, but it also didn’t follow along the footsteps of literally every other tech company with their flat aesthetics.

 But apparently, as they said in their rebranding blog post, Slack wasn’t satisfied.
 They wanted “simpler” colors and more “brand cohesion”, or in my view, be like every other tech company that seems to constantly have the need to refresh their brands.

 The rebrand, in my opinion, isn’t great.
 The jaunty angle and the hashtag is gone.
 The colors might still be there but suddenly it’s now almost impossible to pick out Slack’s logo amongst the plethora of similar looking logos of different startups.

-Just for the reason that the company calls it “Octothorpe” doesn’t make it necessarily right.
-While the logic of adding in a speech bubble there can definitely be understood, it still definitely doesn’t resonate well with the core functionality and the USP of Slack.
+Just because you say “otcothorpe” doesn’t necessarily make it right.
+And while I can definitely understand the logic of working in a speech bubble in there, it definitely still doesn’t resonate well along with the core functionality and the USP that Slack had.